Ancient Chinese Medicine - Curing Cancer

 The four Chinese herbs found in PHY906 are Baikal skullcap root, White peony root, Chinese date & Licorice root.
 This concoction's first known documentation was in a 1,800-year-old wrinkled bamboo parchment called Huang Qin Tang.
 This was originally rediscovered by a Yale student searching their archives of early Chinese medicine.

-Huang Qin Tang or PHY906 was traditionally used to treat gastrointestinal problems, now, they have proven results in increasing the efficacy of anti-cancer agents, shrinking tumors much faster than ever before possible, while aiding in gastrointestinal efficiency.
+Huang Qin Tang or PHY906 was traditionally used to treat gastrointestinal problems, now, they have proven results in increasing the efficacy of anti-cancer agents, shrinking tumours much faster than ever before possible, while aiding in gastrointestinal efficiency.

 Yung-Chi Cheng, a pharmacology professor at Yale School of Medicine one of the founders of PHY906 composition hopes with already eight promising human trials already completed to date; PHY906 will become the first FDA-approved, multi-herb drug.